Prakhar2402/Iris-Data-Analysis-Summer-Training-Flames-25/README.md

 Scikit-learn for model building and evaluation

-🧾 How to Run the Project
+🧾 How to Run the Project:

 Clone the repository

 Install required libraries:

-pip install pandas numpy matplotlib seaborn scikit-learn Run the Python script: python iris_knn_analysis.py
+pip install pandas numpy matplotlib seaborn scikit-learn

+Run the Python script:
+python iris_knn_analysis.py